nachocigliutti/website-hugo/content/research/labor_networks/index.md

 #   Otherwise, set `slides: ""`.
 # slides: example
 ---

+I study the role of labor market frictions in production network economies for the transmission of shocks.
+I argue that the specific demand for skill bundles, represented by the intersectoral job--to--job (J2J) transitions, is crucial to understand this transmission.
+To this end, I set up a model where firms on each sector demand a certain bundle of skills, and workers specialize as long as they are working.
+After a shock, workers with suitable skills will find it profitable to move to to certain industries on impact.
+However, the shock propagates over the production network over time, and the cumulative effect on the sectoral employment distribution differs substantially.
+I find that both sector--specific labor markets and the network structure play a role in increasing unemployment volatility.

 <!--
 {{% callout note %}}
 Click the _Cite_ button above to demo the feature to enable visitors to import publication metadata into their reference management software.